 - Artists are contacted to inform them of the selection of their work, to tell them about the agency, and ask them if they are willing to make the donation and confirm that selected work is still available

-- Placement Packets are sent to agencies to outline their responsibilities, provide contact information for artists, and other documents (described below)
+- Placement packet is sent to agencies to outline their responsibilities, provide contact information for artists, and other documents (described below)

 - A disc of high quality images of the artwork selected is created for the agency to use, after they have received artists’ permission

 Additional assistance is offered as needed.

 The contents of the packet includes the following documents:

 - Post Placement Visit Checklist

 (with notes on framing and art pickup information)